 The Office of Facilities Planning Services coordinates with the Fairfax County government to determine the potential impacts that proposed residential developments could have on school facilities.
 A school impact analysis, including estimated student yields generated by the planned and proposed development, is provided to the Fairfax County government and the Fairfax County School Board (FCSB).
 In addition, recommendations are provided to address future school facility needs in relation to Fairfax County long-range planning initiatives and comprehensive plan studies.
-Long-range planning initiatives and comprehensive plan studies.
+Long-range planning initiatives and comprehensive plan studies are often the first steps for planned new housing.
 For more information on Special Planning Areas in Fairfax County, please refer to the following link: www.fairfaxcounty.gov/planning-development/comprehensive-plan/special-planning-areas.